James4Ever0/notes/fire prevention and smart switches.md

 fire or shortcut usually happens around those plugged or charged devices. unmanaged ones can cause dramatic catastrophics.

 if you want distributed computing, safety need to be put into first place.

+you need to always make sure that message service is always avaliable to

 ----